 - Improving process reliability

-Our most rewarding experiences is when we are teaching TapRooT® at a site and an employee stops us to explain how they had made a mistake and they thought they would be fired.
-Instead, they participated in a TapRooT® Investigation and they discovered WHY they had made the mistake and WHY anyone else could have made the same mistake.
+Our most rewarding experiences are when we are teaching TapRooT® at a site, and an employee stops us to explain how they had made a mistake, and they thought they would be fired.
+Instead, they participated in a TapRooT® Investigation, and they discovered WHY they had made the mistake and WHY anyone else could have made the same mistake.
 The team they worked with found the root causes of the incident and fixed them so that no one else would make that mistake.
 Future incidents would be prevented.
 That’s what changing the way the world solves problems is all about.
 Teaching people to find and fix root causes that they previously would have overlooked.
 Even better, they can do this consistently.

 Improving the Way the World Solves Problems